 This means you might want to shut off internet access after a certain time, just leaving talk and text available for emergencies.
 Blocking internet and social media access at night might be the most significant step you can take to decrease summer internet risk this year.

 Special Consideration for Teen Drivers: for your teenager, this might also mean driving more at night and with larger groups of friends, thereby increasing the in-car risk of using technology.
-If your child has an iPhone, iOS 11 now comes with a handy Do Not Disturb While Driving feature that can be locked in Restrictions.
+If your child has an iPhone, there’s the handy Do Not Disturb While Driving feature that can be locked in Restrictions.